adityaramesh/ccbase/docs/format.rst

 Each function in this module takes a *format string* as an argument.
 This format string can either be a string literal, a |string| or a |string_ref|.
-The format string can contain zero or more *arguments;* each argument can contain zero or more *attributes;* and each *attribute* can itself contain of zero or more *attribute arguments.*
+The format string can contain zero or more *format arguments;* each format argument can contain zero or more *attributes;* and each *attribute* can itself contain of zero or more *attribute arguments.*

-Arguments are indicated by the ``$`` character.
-If an argument accepts attributes, then the attributes must be provided in a brace-enclosed comma-separated list that occurs immediately after the ``$``.
+Format arguments are indicated by the ``$`` character.
+If a format argument accepts attributes, then the attributes must be provided in a brace-enclosed comma-separated list that occurs immediately after the ``$``.
 For example, the format string ``"${hex, base}"`` contains a single argument, and this argument contains two attributes.